 Surface Decoration I introduces students to an inventory of surface treatments for metal, including a variety of finishes, polishes, textures, decoration, and pattern.
 Working with sterling silver, copper and brass, the emphasis will be on consistency, attention to detail, and concepts such as pattern, contrast, and personal expression.
 Students will explore a variety of options for finishes, including high polish, brush finish, and matte finishes.
 The chemistry of metals will be addressed while learning about depletion gilding, and students will use various resist methods and sandblasting techniques.
 Using tools, hammers, files, burrs, and stamps, students will explore texture and patterning and will be introduced to tool making by fabricating one decorative steel stamp.
 Sterling silver will be fused to create richly textured surfaces.
 Students will research and experiment with various methods of patina applications and metal leafs to add colour.
 Special attention will be paid to health and safety in the studio and the appropriate use, handling, storage and disposal of chemicals.
 Development of technique, personal style and expression will be facilitated by individual and group critiques and keeping a studio journal.

 Students will continue to build on and refine their repertoire of surface treatments for jewellery.
-The focus will be on texture, imagery, pattern and colour through the exploration of roller printing, married metal, and etching, with an emphasis on consistency, and attention to detail.
+The focus will be on texture, imagery, pattern and colour through the exploration of filigree, married metal, and etching, with an emphasis on consistency, and attention to detail.
 Students will roller-print designs and patterns using found objects, paper, and pierced and textured metal patterns and will learn the correct use and care of the rolling mill.
 Concepts of mirror image, positive and negative space, and repeat pattern will be added to their design repertoire.
 Using married metal techniques such as inlay, multi-metal lamination and twisted wire lamination, graphic imagery and pattern with different coloured metals will be created.
 In addition, students will experiment with heat-colouring married metal designs and copper as well as etching and resists and the combination of finishes.
 As this course is image and pattern based, drawing and design will be integrated into the studio work.
 Through assignments, maintaining a studio journal, and personal exploration, students will discover both the technical and expressive natures of surface decoration techniques.
 Health and safety in the studio will be emphasised with a focus on the proper and safe use of chemicals.